ssu-humane/news-images-acl24/README.md

-# Assessing News Thumbnail Representativeness (ACL-24)
+# Assessing News Thumbnail Representativeness (ACL 2024)

 This repository provides the dataset and code for our paper, "Assessing News Thumbnail Representativeness: Counterfactual text can enhance the cross-matching ability," to be published at ACL 2024.